overthq/Auxilium/packages/Auxilium-Server/README.md

 ### Writing and Running Tests

-We currently write tests for the server using [Mocha]() and [Chai]().
+We currently write tests for the server using [Mocha](https://mochajs.org) and [Chai](https://www.chaijs.com).
 All tests live in the `tests` folder.

-#### When should I create a test
+#### When should I write a test?

 We currently write tests for every server controller and helper functions.
-You should write a test when you create a new controller (or endpoint) on the API.
+You should write a test when you create a new controller (or endpoint) or helper on the API.

 #### Writing tests

 Be sure to look at the patterns used in writing previous tests.
 We currently use the `async/await` pattern to make asynchronous calls to the server and `try/catch` to handle errors.
+Also make sure that the description of each suite is easy to understand.
+Write tests for as many edge cases as you can imagine.

 #### Running tests